 Volunteers are wonderful, and we could never accomplish our mission without them, but they still need guidance and direction from a paid staff member.

-Another big misconception is that the food bank is either government funded or funded through Feeding America (formerly America's Second Harvest).
+Another big misconception is that the food bank is either government funded or funded through Feeding America.
 Neither is true.
 We have the burden of covering our own expenses without the financial support of any one source.

 Unlike most pantries which operate through their local church, we do not have any single source of financial support.
 We rely on donations from individuals, corporations, churches, and various fund raising efforts during the year.